konan8205/note/shared-library/cpp-dlopen.md

 -->

 <!--
-Each line must not exceed 80 characters.
+Each line must not exceed 80 characters, except for link description.
 -->

 # C++ dlopen mini HOWTO